MicrosoftDocs/dynamics365smb-docs/business-central/across-report-selections.md

 ---
 # Report selection for documents in Business Central

 You can set up default reports to use to print sales, purchases, and service documents, such as orders, quotes, and invoices.
-For example, if you have a specific layout for sales invoices, you can specify that report in the **Report Selections - Sales** page so that it's used to send or print sales invoices.
+For example, if you have a specific layout for sales invoices, you can specify that report in the **Report Selections - Sales** page.
+You can then use the report when you send or print sales invoices.

 ## Available report selections